mhannum72/mylunch/README.md

 todo
 ====

+* The new shift-add code is slightly buggy - the popup isn't showing, and I sometimes get redirected to the home page.

 * Try to make the delete-shink be center biased

 * If you keep deleting stuff, you can make it so that there's something